starship/starship/docs/installing/README.md

-## 🚀 Installation (extended)
+# 🚀 Advanced Installation

 To install starship, you need to do two things:

 1. Get the **starship** binary onto your computer
-1. Tell your shell to use the starship binary as its prompt
+1. Tell your shell to use the starship binary as its prompt by modifying its init scripts

 For most users, the instructions on [the main page](/) will work great.
 However, for some more specialized platforms, different instructions are needed.